- China Tours +

 Every shopping mall dons Christmas decorations, and the ritziest malls put up spectacular and expensive displays.

-1881 Heritage Royal Ice Palace: the ritzy hotel on Victoria Harbor builds grand themed decorations in its front plaza each year.
+1881 Heritage Royal Ice Palace: the ritzy hotel on Victoria Harbour builds grand themed decorations in its front plaza each year.

-Statue Square Christmas display: Every year, the best display is hosted at Statue Square by the Hong Kong Tourism Board.
+Statue Square Christmas display: Every year, the best display is hosted at Statue Square on Hong Kong Island by the Hong Kong Tourism Board.

 In the days before Christmas and on Christmas Eve, groups of carolers from churches and schools go around and sing in the parks and malls.
 You might spot groups of children, teenagers, and adults walking in Central, Kowloon Park or elsewhere, joyously singing!
 Music groups and orchestras also put on free concerts.

-Hong Kong has about 74 Michelin-starred restaurants in 2018.
-Some have Christmas dinners, and many are quite affordable for the average tourist although they might not have special Christmas food.
-Check our list of recommended restaurants on our restaurant guide.
+Hong Kong has about 63 Michelin-starred restaurants in 2019.
+Some have Christmas dinners, and many are quite affordable for the average tourist although they might not feature special Christmas food.
+Check our list of recommended restaurants on our restaurant guide updated for 2019.

 Disneyland presents amusement and entertainment starting November to New Year's Day.

-On December 11, 2017, Ocean Park officially kicked off the Ocean Park Christmas Sensation.
-The entire park was decked out with festive decorations such as a giant 40-foot Christmas tree, artificial snow, and Santa's Cottage.
+On December 15, 2018, Ocean Park officially kicked off the Ocean Park Christmas Sensation.
+The entire park was decked out with festive decorations such as a giant Christmas tree, artificial snow, and Santa's Cottage.

 In the 2017 season, the park featured Hong Kong's only virtual reality (VR) roller coaster.
 The Christmas Market transformed Waterfront Plaza into a Christmas village for food and gifts.